Black-tailed prairie dog: Development

 In captivity, black-tailed prairie dog pups open their eyes at 30 days old.
 Pups are altricial and remain below ground for up to seven weeks to nurse.
 Maturity is complete at 15 months old.
 Lifespan of the black-tailed prairie dog in the wild is unknown, but males more than 3 years old experience high mortality.
 Females may live longer than males.
 According to Hoogland and others, lifespan is about 5 years for males and 7 years for females.

 Mortality

 Major mortality factors include predation, disease, infanticide, habitat loss, poisoning, trapping, and shooting.
 Survival for the first year was 54% for females and less than 50% for males in Wind Cave National Park.
 Primary causes of death were predation and infanticide.
-Infanticide partially or totally eliminated 39% (361 individuals) of all litters.
+Infanticide partially or eliminated 39% (361 individuals) of all litters.
 Lactating females were the most common killers.
 Mortality of young was highest due to heavy predation during the winter and early spring following birth.
 Mortality increases with dispersal from a colony or coterie.

 Sylvatic plague, caused by the bacterium Yersinia pestis, can quickly eliminate entire black-tailed prairie dog colonies.
 Once infected, death occurs within a few days.
 Black-tailed prairie dogs are also susceptible to diseases transmitted by introduced animals.